Skip to main content

 On Indian construction sites, weak work orders create the same disputes again and again: scope included or excluded, rate per sq ft or per running metre, who supplies scaffolding, whether hacking or curing is included, how retention is deducted, and whether extra work can be billed without written approval.

-This guide gives you a practical work order format for builders, contractors, and project teams in India.
+This guide gives you a practical work order format for builders, contractors, and project teams in India — including a free subcontractor work order format in Excel with a terms sheet and an item-rate annexure you can issue as-is.
 It is not legal advice, but it is written to help site, billing, procurement, and accounts teams create a cleaner operating trail before work starts.

 These three documents are often mixed up on site, but they solve different problems.